Ecology Undergraduate Admissions Information

 Any student who is admitted to Montana State University may choose to earn their degree in the Department of Ecology.
-There are no additional department requirements to begin your program of study for our major in Biological Sciences.
+There are no additional departmental requirements to begin your program of study for our major in Biological Sciences.
 Check out the most current MSU Admissions information on their website or in the undergraduate catalog.
 If you're ready, Apply for Admission online.

 Students who have not completed a full semester or quarter at a college or university are generally considered to be entering freshmen.

 Freshmen entering in the Fall Semester are invited to attend one of several MSU Freshmen Orientation/Registration Sessions before their first semester in attendance.
 There are several three day sessions offered during June and July.
-The final Freshmen Orientation/Registration Session for each semester is scheduled close to the start of the semester.
-The details about these sessions is provided by the Office of Admissions when you accept your admission to MSU.
+The final freshmen Orientation for each semester is scheduled close to the start of the semester.
+Details about orientation are provided by the Office of Admissions when you accept your admission to MSU.

-During these sessions you will meet with university and department leaders about choosing courses for your first year in the program and register online for the specific sections.
-When you begin attending classes, you will be assigned a specific faculty advisor from the department who will be available to meet with you until you have completed your degree requirements.
+During these sessions you will meet with university and department leaders about choosing courses for your first year in the program and register online for that semester of classes.
+After you begin attending classes, you will be assigned a faculty advisor from the department who will be available to meet with you until you have completed your degree requirements.
 See more information about department advising on our undergraduate advising page.
 You may view more information and sample orientation schedules on the Admissions Orientation page.

 It is not unusual for freshmen to transfer AP credits into their program of study in the department.
 In addition, specific scores on an ACT or SAT test may qualify you for an exemption from a specific English or Math course or to substitute one at a more advanced level.
 Please check with the Office of Admissions if you have questions on how your test scores transfer into MSU.

 Transfer students frequently ask whether all of their credits will "transfer."
 Yes, all credits from an accredited college or university are accepted by MSU and the department.
 The grades from transferred courses will not be included in your cumulative GPA, but all credits will count toward the total credits earned.